MarkBerkovics/House_Prices/README.md

 # House Price revisited 🏘

 ### Revisiting the good old fashiond house prices data set.
-### The goal is to predict the house prices based on 80 features
+### The goal is to predict the house prices but the twist is
-### but the twist this time is to create a UI to enter new data for prediction
+### to create a UI with just 10 features for getting predictions